Need to call the police, fire brigade, or an ambulance in Portugal? Consult this comprehensive list of emergency numbers in Portugal.

 - Associação Protecção Animais Algarve (APAA): English-language organization promoting protection of animals in the Algarve.
 Read even more about APAA online.

-Tourist services in Portugal
+Embassies and services for foreign nationals in Portugal

 Lost or stolen property in Portugal